Skip to content

 Account deletion

-After the deletion is requested, a Pending Approval status appears in the user profile overview.
-After the deletion has been approved and completed, the system removes the account and anonymizes all financial records.
-This is a permanent action and cannot be undone.
+:::Note After the deletion is requested, a Pending Approval status appears in the user profile overview.
+Once the deletion has been approved and completed, the system removes the account and anonymizes all financial records. **This is a permanent action and cannot be undone. :::

 Automatic account deletion